vincent178/nvim-github-linker/README.md

 ## Usage

-Once GithubLink is installed, you can use it by running the `:GithubLink` command in Normal mode or Visual mode
+Once GithubLink is installed, you can use it by running the `:GithubLink` command in Normal mode or Visual mode to generate the Github link.

 ## Test